shnupta/blog/content/about.md

 I'm currently reading Computer Science at Imperial College London.

-I've also been lucky enough to secure a scholarship from [Sintelix](https://www.sintelix.com) where I currently work as a Development Intern, during term-time but mostly during summer.
+I've also been lucky enough to secure a scholarship from [Sintelix](https://www.sintelix.com) where I currently work as a Development Intern, during both term-time and summer, but mostly the latter.

 I have many interests within computer science, these range from:
 - Natural Language Processing